lookingforcharlie/hono-tasks-api/README.md

 ## [Hono Test](https://hono.dev/docs/guides/testing)

 - Hono has request built-in method, doesn't need a separate library: router.request('url')
 - not like Express, you need superTest library

 ## vitest

 - pn i -D vitest
 - pn i -D @vitest/coverage-v8
 - "test": "vitest" in package.json: search the whole directory for any file that has the word 'test' inside of it

+## Generate my tasks API SDK